3 Reasons an HSA Should be Part of Your Retirement Plan

-If you have the opportunity to begin saving early enough, establishing a cash cushion within your HSA may give you the power to invest in mutual funds, stocks, or bonds for even more tax-free growth of your retirement nest egg.
-One significant benefit of making an HSA part of your retirement planning is that there is no required minimum distribution mandated.
+Establishing a cash cushion within your HSA may give you the power to invest in mutual funds, stocks, or bonds for even more tax-free growth of your retirement nest egg.
+One significant benefit of making an HSA part of your retirement plan is that there is no required minimum distribution mandated.
 Once you turn 72 (effective 01-01-20, age 70 1/2 increased to age 72 under the SECURE Act), you are required to take minimum distributions from traditional IRAs or 401(k)s and pay taxes on those distributions.
 (Note: Those individuals between the ages of 70 1/2 and 72 who are already receiving mandatory distributions from traditional IRAs or 401(k)s under the pre-01-01-20 rule must continue to receive mandatory distributions and pay taxes on those distributions.)

 Consider taking advantage of the triple-tax benefits offered by an HSA to strengthen your retirement for years to come.

 Your top priority should be to have enough cash to pay for unanticipated qualified medical expenses and out-of-pocket deductibles throughout the year, but then we suggest working with a Wealth Management officer to see what you can do with the rest.

 Pro Tip!
 An HSA is one of the most tax-efficient savings options, so consider contributing the maximum and paying for current health care expenses from your personal savings whenever possible.